lfarah/awesome-ios/README.md

 Projects in Swift will be marked with :large_orange_diamond:, Swift Extensions will be marked with 🔶[e] and ⌚ for Apple Watch projects.
 Feel free to add your project.

-## Recommend awesome SDK for bug and crash reporting [Instabug](https://try.instabug.com/awesomeios/?utm_source=awesomeios&utm_medium=spon&utm_content=header)
+## Recommend SDK for bug and crash reporting [Instabug](https://try.instabug.com/awesomeios/?utm_source=awesomeios&utm_medium=spon&utm_content=header)
 [![ios](https://user-images.githubusercontent.com/9888943/35385975-e6829fc0-01d2-11e8-963f-2166c4a67763.gif)](https://try.instabug.com/awesomeios/?utm_source=awesomeios&utm_medium=spon&utm_content=banner)
-> Instabug SDK allows tens of thousands of companies like Lyft, eBay, and T-Mobile to iterate faster and enhance their app quality by receiving detailed bug and crash reports from users and testers directly from inside the app.
-It attaches screenshots, screen recordings, network requests, and repro-steps (or steps to reproduce) with each bug or crash report.
-This minimizes debugging time and helps in tracing weird bugs.
-[Learn more.](https://try.instabug.com/awesomeios?utm_source=awesomeios&utm_medium=spon&utm_content=learn-more)🚀
+> We do highly recommend integrating Instabug’s framework they compiled a lot of great features in their Lightweight SDK.
+The SDK provides a lot of useful and rich data with each bug/crash report.
+They removed the hassle of debugging and trying to reproduce the bug, they automatically attach screenshots, screen recordings, device details and repro-steps with each bug report.
+Speeding up the process of beta testing you can also enable the In-App chat.
+Also, Instabug offers awesome-ios community 15% discount on all paid plans using promo code.
+[Go to 5-minute installation guide.](https://try.instabug.com/awesomeios?utm_source=awesomeios&utm_medium=spon&utm_content=learn-more)🚀
 [![](https://instabug-ga.appspot.com/UA-41982088-6/github/awesomeios?pixel)](https://instabug.com)

 # How to Use